Chart Color Schemes

 Carlingford - West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Its private health cover rate is approximately 52%, leading that of the average SA2 area (~10,865 people).
+Its private health cover rate is approximately 52% of the total population (~10,865 people), slightly higher than the average SA2 area.
 The most prevalent medical conditions are asthma and arthritis, affecting 4.8% and 4.5% of residents respectively.
-About 79.8% of residents report no medical ailments, compared to 77.3% in Greater Sydney.
-Around 16.9% of the population is aged 65 and over (3,504 people).
-Health outcomes among seniors are strong and largely align with the general population's health profile.
+About 79.8% of residents report being completely clear of medical ailments, compared to 77.3% across Greater Sydney.
+In this area, 16.9% of residents are aged 65 and over (3,504 people).
+Seniors' health outcomes align with the general population's profile.

 Frequently Asked Questions - Health